ngili/ngili/README.md

 # 💫 About Me:
-I am data science and machine learning student currently at Moringa School and a mechanical engineering graduate from the University of Nairobi.<br>🌱 I’m currently learning about cloud computing, neural networks and NLP.<br>⚡ Fun fact : God of war is my favourite video game.
+I am a data science and machine learning student currently at Moringa School and a mechanical engineering graduate from the University of Nairobi.<br>🌱 I’m currently learning about cloud computing, neural networks and NLP.<br>⚡ Fun fact : God of war is my favourite video game.
 I'm obsessed.<br>📫 Reach me on whitneyndivi@gmail.com

 ## 🌐 Socials: